 Wood boards and lumber are the most preferred choices as they are cheap to obtain, build, and break.

 Some other choices include stone, bricks, patio pavers, concrete pieces, cinder blocks, corrugated metal, etc.

 |Material||Avg.
 Cost (Per sq. ft.)|

-Raised beds made of stone, bricks, cinder blocks, and corrugated metals are more durable, while woods are cheaper yet reliable options.
+Raised beds made of stone, bricks, and cinder blocks are expensive but more durable, while woods are cheaper yet reliable.

 Make your estimate of the choice of material, but also decide whether it is solid and durable enough to endure your raised garden bed.

 3. Plant Crops Earlier in the Season